Simran32909/CodeLLaMA/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request for any enhancements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License, Version 2.0

 ## Acknowledgments
 - [Meta AI](https://meta.ai) for the LLaMA model.